A Guide to Threadlifts in Singapore (2020)

 As threadlifts are considered non-invasive, they can be performed on most parts of the body and face that tend to show sagging.
 These are the more common areas threadlifts are performed on and their effects:

-- Nose: gives a sharper and more defined nose bridge, enhances the nose tip to look sharper and smaller, and can be used on deviated noses for a straighter nose bridge
+- Nose: gives a sharper nose bridge, enhances the nose tip to look sharper and smaller, and can be used on deviated noses for a straighter nose bridge

 - Neck: improves texture and tone in the neck to give it a soother appearance